junxit/us-congress-bills-112/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Expedited Line-Item Veto and Rescissions Act of 2011” .
+This Act may be cited as the “Expedited Legislative Line-Item Veto and Rescissions Act of 2012” .

 ## § 2.
 Congressional consideration of proposed rescissions and deferrals of budget authority and obligation limitations

-- **(a)** *In General* Title X of the Congressional Budget and Impoundment Control Act of 1974 (2 U.S.C.
-621 et seq.) is amended by striking all of part B (except for sections 1015, 1016, and 1013, which are redesignated as sections 1017, 1018, and 1019, respectively) and part C and inserting the following:
+Title X of the Congressional Budget and Impoundment Control Act of 1974 (2 U.S.C.
+621 et seq.) is amended by striking all of part B (except for sections 1015, 1016, and 1013, which are transferred and redesignated as sections 1017, 1018, and 1019, respectively) and part C and by inserting after part A the following:

 ## § 3.
 Technical and conforming amendments